 Many Americans can avoid these pitfalls by taking the right steps to prepare for retirement.
-Having a prudent balance of conservative, low-risk vehicles and other financial instruments can help them get the income they need in retirement.
-As we discuss later in this report, there are many options for low-risk, incomegenerating financial solutions which can offer a steady income stream and lasting peace of mind.
+Having a prudent balance of conservative, low-risk vehicles and other

 NEW RETIREMENT RISKS

 As you prepare for retirement, it helps to be aware of the risks you may encounter.
 We have discussed some new retirement trends, and those trends bring retirement pitfalls... potential perils which can greatly undermine your retirement financial security if they are not planned for.
 Knowledge is foresight, so we strongly believe you should understand these factors and how they can affect you.